AGF Malami Welcomes Ohanaeze’s Legal Team To Monitor Nnamdi Kanu’s Trial

 Attorney General of the Federation and Minister of Justice, Abubakar Malami, SAN has welcomed the formation of Legal team by Ohanaeze Ndigbo to monitor the proceedings at the trial of the self-acclaimed IPOB leader, Nnamdi Kanu which is in line with the doctrine of the right of fair hearing rooted in Section 36 of the Constitution of the Federal Republic of Nigeria.

-This is according to a statement made available to POLITICS NIGERIA signed by Umar Jibril Gwandu, a special assistant to AGF Malami on media.
+This is according to a statement made available to ABN TV signed by Umar Jibril Gwandu, a special assistant to AGF Malami on media.

 The statement read in part: “Inherent in the position of the Ohanaeze Ndigbo on the matter was the demonstration of their recognition of belonging to Nigeria and succumbing to the rule of law while maintaining their stance that they were not averse to the trial of Nnamdi Kanu.”